All of these restaurants emphasize local ingredients, and they also advertise in Edible Monterey Bay!

 465 Canyon del Rey Boulevard • 831.393.1042

 A glass-walled kitchen in the middle of a spacious cookware shop turns out imaginative Mediterranean deli treats and sweets to take away or eat under the market umbrellas outside.
 Petite baguette sandwiches—like grilled chicken, artichoke hearts and Boursin cheese—are little works of art.
 Don’t miss the pistachio/cherry chocolate bark or the paella Fridays.
 Open M–F 10am–7pm, Sa 10am–4pm, Su closed except during November and December.

 Hyatt Regency Monterey Hotel & Spa

 Blending the beauty and bounty of Tuscany and California, and inspired by the hearty appetite and abundance of southern Italy, TusCA serves up seasonally sourced menus made from fresh, local produce, meats and fish.
 Focused on foods that are “good for their guests, good for their community and good for the planet,” TusCA chef Steve Johnson delights diners with meals both intriguing and indulgent, particularly those baked in his wood-burning oven or served with the housemade pastas.
-Open daily for breakfast and lunch 6:30am–1:30pm, dinner 6–9pm Tu-Sa.
+Open daily 6:30am–2pm and 6–10pm.